How to avoid parking tickets

 5 Bank Holidays Rules

 Different councils have different rules.
-Some allow you to park anywhere on bank holidays, others don't!
+Many areas relax parking restrictions on bank holidays, but others might still enforce certain rules.
 So, don't risk it.
 Go and check the road signs before you leave the car otherwise it could end up being a very expensive day out.
+Knowing when and where you can park legally during these special days can save you from unexpected fines.

 Using parking apps such as Parkopedia enable drivers to easily locate the closest available parking to their destination.
 Some of these apps allow you to pay online for your parking or via a mobile app which some drivers prefer to do.
 Spend less time searching for a parking space, meaning you have more time to enjoy your day, whatever you're doing.

 If you liked reading this blog, click here for more of our latest news and reviews.
-In particular, here's our blog about top tips to avoid keyless car theft.
 Also, visit our Facebook page for more tips!